lowliangyuan/datasciencecoursera/README.md

 The purpose of doing each portion of the code is written as comments in the run_analysis.R file.

-The end result is shown in the file `tidy.txt`.
+The end result is shown in the file `solution.txt`.